doemser/dead-simple-react/README.md

 <details>
  <summary><font size="3">Arcade Survival Game</font></summary>
-This is a super minimal version of a arcade game.
+This is a super minimal version of an arcade game.

 - uses zustand.js
 - uses use-wasd